QingYunA/Twitter-Crawler/README.md

 # Twitter-Crawler
-This project is a crawler program. which can automatically collect information from Twitter by the keywords you set. use this program you can get:
+if you don't want read english readme, you can go to file zh-README.md This project is a crawler program. which can automatically collect information from Twitter by the keywords you set. use this program you can get:
 - username
 - name